Fall and Summer 2026

 MA students needing advisement should email Prof. William Orchard ([email protected]) or Prof. Cliff Mak ([email protected])MFA Students

-MFA students needing advisement should email Prof. Jason Tougaw ([email protected]) or Prof. Briallen Hopper ([email protected])English Honors Program
+MFA students needing advisement should email Prof. Jason Tougaw ([email protected]). [/su_note]English Honors Program

-Read more about the honors program here.
+Students who earn high grades in the English major are encouraged to consider taking the Honors Seminar in place of the Senior Seminar.
+More information about the honors program is here.
 Only students currently enrolled in the Fall sections of ENGL 399W are eligible to continue the program in Spring 2026.UndergraduateMA and MSEdMFAAdvisement forms

 If you have any questions about registering for the Fall, please email [email protected], and you will be put in touch with an advisor.
 If you are an English major or minor, and would like to make a Zoom advisement appointment, please visit QC Navigate to set up a time: